How To Clean A Dog Bed In 6 Simple Steps

 You can let them air dry or you can use the dryer.
 Whatever you choose, you must make sure your dog’s bed is completely dry before putting them back.
 Leaving the interior even slightly wet could lead to fungal issues that will make your pup uncomfortable and might even get serious skin conditions.
 In general, I prefer letting it air dry and giving them 10 to 15 minutes on the dryer to really make sure it’s all dry.

 PRO TIP: If you want your dog’s covers to be soft, avoid chemical dryer sheets and add a bit of baking soda or vinegar to the rinse cycle.

 How Do You Wash A Dog Bed Without A Washing Machine?

 Wondering how to clean a large dog bed?
 Let’s say your dog’s bed is too large to fit in your regular washer or maybe the instructions specifically state you shouldn’t wash it in a washing machine (this is often the case with orthopedic dog beds).

 In both cases, you’ll have to wash it by hand.
 No worries, it’s easier than it seems.
 Here’s what you need to do:

 How To Clean A Dog Bed Without A Removable Cover

-A machine-washable dog bed or removable cover makes cleaning your dog bed easier.
-However, if you can’t do it, you can still deep clean your dog’s bed following these simple steps.
+4. A machine-washable dog bed or removable cover makes cleaning your dog bed easier.
+However, if you don't have one like that, you can still deep clean your dog’s bed following these simple steps.

 1. Vacuum the bed